railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 After this you can select the raw materials that are used in the manufacture of the finished product.
-The quantities are set out in a report based on the quantities of finished product and the quantities needed to produce them from the Bill of Materials.
+The quantities are set out in a report based on the quantities of finished product and the quantities needed to produce them from the bill of materials.

 .. index::
    single: BoM; revisions

-The second tab, :guilabel:`Revisions`, is used to indicate all the changes made to the Bill of Materials.
+The second tab, :guilabel:`Revisions`, is used to indicate all the changes made to the bill of materials.
 After each change you can specify a revision number and some notes on the modifications you carried out.

 .. note:: Simplified View